Stirling County RFC

+Between the 2019-2020 and 2023-2024 seasons the club ran a men's professional side known as Stirling Wolves which competed in the Super 6 league and Super Sprint competitions.

 History

 During the season of 2004–05, Stirling County celebrated its centenary.
 Rugby has its origins in the town in the 1870s, resulting in the formation of Stirling HSFP in the latter part of the nineteenth century.
 The F.P. club joined the Scottish Rugby Union in 1904, hence the celebration of the centenary this season.
 In 1925, Bridge of Allan Rugby Club was founded with both clubs uniting in 1946 to form Stirling County.

 While the team of 1959–60 went undefeated, it was not until the formation of the national leagues in the 1970s that Stirling had a springboard to success.
 Another vital factor was the creation of a strong and vibrant youth section at this time.
 In 1995, County achieved the unique distinction of being the first club to rise through the ranks from the depths of the seventh division and win the Scottish Championship.